 “Tailored program to my particular issues and management needs.”

 “It is really worth the time, attention and money.”

 “Michel is very professional and sympathetic.”

-“It was very useful and we enjoyed it very much.”
+“It was very useful and I enjoyed it very much.”

 “Michel is very passionate and authentic, very knowledgeable, flexible and open.”